Dreaming of cobblestone streets, world-class cuisine, and centuries of art and history?

 - Reusable water bottle to fill at public fountains

-- Handheld fan for summer heat
+- Handheld/neck fan for summer heat – these neck fans are super popular

 - Sunscreen and hat for sun protection